gdrosos/iac-bug-study-artifact/README.md

        IaC program               Misconfiguration         61     41.22%
 ```

-Optionally, to also observe the distribution of symptoms per Ecosystem, run:
+Optionally, to also observe the distribution of symptoms per IaC ecosystem,
+run:

 ```bash
 python scripts/rq1.py data/bugs.csv --ecosystem
 ```

-The above script prints the distribution of symptoms for each Ecosystem in a tabular format.
+The above script prints the distribution of symptoms for each ecosystem in a tabular format.
 Specifically, it prints:
 ```
 Ecosystem                        Symptom  Frequency Percentage